The Moral Law

 The Moral Law is a 1918 American silent drama film directed by Bertram Bracken and starring Gladys Brockwell in a dual role, Rosita Marstini, and Joseph Singleton.
 The story was written by E. Lloyd Sheldon.
 The film was released by Fox Film Corporation on February 17, 1918, as a Fox Special Features release.

 Plot

-As described in a film magazine, the two girls were half-sisters and much alike in face and form, but the soul of one was pure and white and that of the other black with the dregs of sin.
-In New York, Isobel de Costa is carefully guarded until her father's death from the knowledge of her father's divorced wife and a daughter by that marriage.
+According to a film magazine, the two girls were half-sisters and much alike in face and form, but the soul of one was pure and white and that of the other black with the dregs of sin.
+In New York, Isobel de Costa is kept unaware of her father’s previous marriage and the existence of his former wife and daughter until his death.
 She seeks to aid them and meets only treachery and deceit, nearly perishing in a South American prison.